ssp21/ssp21-spec/ssp21.md

 * Shared-secret mode may only use a random nonce for ephemeral data and never provides forward secrecy.
 * The ephemeral data in public-key modes is an ephemeral DH public key.
 These modes always provide forward secrecy when paired with an encrypting session mode.
 * Both public-key modes calculate the input key material in the same manner.
-In ICF  mode, the remote public key is obtained by authenticating the certificate chain.
+In certificate mode, the remote public key is obtained by authenticating the certificate chain and extracting the public key from the peer certificate.

 #### Shared secret mode